Tuesday March 29, 2022

 Concentrates are much easier to replicate batch after batch.
 Sure, there will always be slight variations due to the flower being used, but since concentrates have a higher level of cannabinoids and terpenes, the differences are less noticeable.

-Perhaps the most consistent cannabis product is marijuana distillate, which is becoming a favorite filling for vape cartridges.
+Perhaps the most consistent cannabis product is marijuana distillate, which is becoming a favorite filling for weed cartridges.
 Because terpenes are removed while processing distillate, leaving only pure cannabinoids, each batch is more likely to resemble the batch before it.
-There are also the anecdotal benefits to concentrates.
+There are also the anecdotal benefits of concentrates.
 Cannabinoids and terpenes in flower can have some negative interactions with each person, such as getting too hungry, paranoid or “fog headed.”

-Since these compounds are removed in the concentrate distillation, many find vape cartridges to be a clearer-headed, more easy-going experience without that fog-headed feeling afterwards.
+Since these compounds are removed in the concentrate distillation, many find weed cartridges to be a clearer-headed, more easy-going experience without that fog-headed feeling afterwards.
 Conversely, some people find distillate to be less of a “full spectrum” experience.
 Ultimately, it’s up to the consumer to define their personal preferences and choose the best products for their taste and needs.